Data platform intelligence with full-stack context.

 Metrics live in silos

-Your CRM says one number, your warehouse another, your BI tool a third.
-Definitions aren’t connected, so no one can prove which is right.
+Your CRM says one number, your warehouse says another, your BI tool says a third.
+Nobody can prove which is right.

 With Typedef